senacor/InnoLabFacebookMessengerCodeCamp/README.md

 ## Notes

-You can omit using Docker for running the commands, described in the tasks, if you have the AWS CLI and Node.js installed locally.
-If not, follow the instructions at [Fulfill prerequisites](./00_fulfill_prerequisites) regarding Docker and run all commands from inside your Docker.
+You can omit using Docker for running the commands described in the tasks, if you have the AWS CLI and Node.js installed locally.
+If not, follow the instructions at [fulfill prerequisites](./00_fulfill_prerequisites) regarding Docker and run all commands from inside your Docker.

 ## Topics